-If you don’t have the answers to these questions, you might feel stressed.
-After all, you have to plan for your future so that you live a long, happy life—but how do you know if this is a way to do that?
+You have to plan for your future so that you live a long, happy life—but how do you know if this is a way to do that?
 You also might be stressed about the cost of long-term care insurance.

 That’s why we’ve put together this article.
 We’ll provide you with all the information you need to know about long-term care insurance.
 Once you know what you need to, you can decide if long-term care insurance is right for you.

 Discover your home’s worth online for free in minutes!